oschrenk/notes/node.md

 ## Overview ##

-The [officicial homepage](http://nodejs.org/) explains `node.js` as
+The [official homepage](http://nodejs.org/) explains `node.js` as

 > Evented I/O for V8 JavaScript.

 [V8](http://code.google.com/p/v8/) is a JavaScript Engine by Google.
 It does a very good Job of increasing JavaScripts performance by compiling it into machine code.
 V8 itself is written in C++ and so are most parts of node.js.

 Ryan Dahl saw the value in using JavaScript as a server side scripting language.
 He is very opnionated on how I/O should be done and node.js is his answer to the problems developers are faced when dealing with I/O.